Marcus-Johnson/Craftos/README.md

 ## Usage
 Craftos is free, download the zip and start in seconds.
-Absolutely open source -
+Friendly open source -
-Pull Requests Open
+be creative, have fun.

-## Updates
+## Build
-Current Build: Prototype One
+Current: Prototype One

+Upcoming: TBD